MartinPetkov/GCTF2021BeginnersQuestWriteups/13-net-noise-on-the-wire/README.md

 * A few HTTP messages.
 * A few [WebSocket](https://en.wikipedia.org/wiki/WebSocket) messages at the end.

-The WebSocket wiki page says it uses the [HTTP Upgrade header](https://en.wikipedia.org/wiki/HTTP/1.1_Upgrade_header) to morph the connection, so it's reasonable to assume some of the HTTP packets were used to establish or initiate the WebSocket connection.
+The WebSocket wiki page says it uses the [HTTP Upgrade header](https://en.wikipedia.org/wiki/HTTP/1.1_Upgrade_header) to animorph the connection, so it's reasonable to assume some of the HTTP packets were used to establish or initiate the WebSocket connection.

 Let's filter out TCP and focus on the remaining protocols, using the following filter: